 Christmas and consumption go together like two peas in a pod, Princess Leia and Han Solo, Ross and Rachel, hokey pokey ice cream and a New Zealand summer, and a CaliWoods straw and berry smoothie.
-It’s the time of year we spend hundreds on decorations, buy gifts for family out of obligation rather than need, and end up with overflowing rubbish bins full of food waste and plastic wrappers.
+It’s the time of year we spend hundreds of dollars on decorations, buy gifts for family out of consumerism culture rather than need, and end up with overflowing rubbish bins full of food waste and plastic wrappers.

 It doesn’t have to be like this.

 1. Eco Gift Giving

 Approach the way you gift differently this year.
 Instead of placing value on physical things, what about experiences?

 - Massage vouchers, movie tickets, skydiving, sports events or concert tickets